-As a practicing wound care specialist and having seen the changing trends in wound care, it is no surprise when I read that the global wound care market is expected to reach USD 20.4 Billion by 2021 from USD 17.0 Billion in 2016, growing at a CAGR of 3.6% from 2016 to 2021.
+As a practicing for Wound Care service, trends are changing constantly, it is no surprise when I read that the global wound care market is expected to reach USD 20.4 Billion by 2021 from USD 17.0 Billion in 2016, growing at a CAGR of 3.6% from 2016 to 2021.

-Wound care is no longer the simple tending of wounds as we know- using a cleansing agent, simple dressing and medical tapes and prescribing a few painkillers.
-Today, different types of wound care exists from standard wound care therapy management to advanced wound care that treat chronic & complex wounds which can be difficult to treat and result in complications like amputation, severe & unbearable pain, and even lead to depression.
-Besides the treatment of the surgical wound care that is the natural consequence after any kind of surgery, yet within this there could be specific wound care management which would require advanced wound dressings or specific therapy devices employed extending over from the acute to the chronic wound dressings.
+Wound care is no longer the simple tending of wounds as we know- using a cleansing agent, simple dressing, and medical tapes and prescribing a few painkillers.
+Today, different types of wound care exist from standard wound care therapy management to advanced wound care that treats chronic & complex wounds which can be difficult to treat and result in complications like amputation, severe & unbearable pain, and even lead to depression.
+Besides the treatment of surgical wound care that is the natural consequence after any kind of surgery, yet within this, there could be specific wound care management that would require advanced wound dressings or specific therapy devices employed extending over from the acute to the chronic wound dressings.

-So the above gives us a scenario that wound care is not just dressing of a simple wound, but could be complex and chronic at the same time.
-It involves not just your local general practitioner but would also require the assistance of a wound care specialist, if you as the end user are someone suffering from a chronic disease and require specialized wound care management.
+So the above gives us a scenario that wound care is not just dressing of a simple wound but could be complex and chronic at the same time.
+It involves not just your local general practitioner but would also require the assistance of a wound care specialist if you as the end-user are someone suffering from a chronic disease and require specialized Wound Care service.

-Advanced wound care therapies are now known to assist in rapid healing and recovery of wounds.
-They are cost effective and help to prevent recurrence.
+Advanced wound care therapies are now known to assist in the rapid healing and recovery of wounds.
+They are cost-effective and help to prevent a recurrence.
 Emerging new technology has speeded the development of advanced wound therapies.
-As per WHO’s Wound and Lymphoedema Management Report, each year, in North America, between 5 and 7 million chronic and/or complex wounds occur and billions of dollars each year are spent to care and treat these wounds.
-And yes, technological development, and increase in surgical procedures, given the prominent factors mentioned above, is expected to trigger the growth of advanced wound care management products.
+As per WHO’s Wound and Lymphoedema Management Report, each year, in North America, between 5 and 7 million chronic and/or complex wounds occur and billions of dollars each year are spent to care for and treat these wounds.
+And yes, technological development, and an increase in surgical procedures, given the prominent factors mentioned above, are expected to trigger the growth of advanced wound care management products.

-Further, the increasing incidences of chronic wound mainly due to lifestyle changes, has provoked the necessity for products that offer faster and efficient wound healing.
-So yes, a majority of the big hospitals have shown their preference towards the advanced wound care products and which is further nudged, given the rules & regulations and goals of the Affordable Care Act (ACA) or the Obamacare to reduce the healthcare costs – faster wound healing & recovery helps decrease the average length of stay in hospitals.
-Thus the rising need and demand for advanced products that increases therapeutic outcome does seem to drive the advanced wound care market.
+Further, the increasing incidences of chronic wounds mainly due to lifestyle changes have provoked the necessity for products that offer faster and efficient wound healing.
+So yes, a majority of the big hospitals have shown their preference towards the advanced wound care products and which is further nudged, given the rules & regulations, and goals of the Affordable Care Act (ACA) or the Obamacare to reduce the healthcare costs – faster wound healing & recovery helps decrease the average length of stay in hospitals.
+Thus the rising need and demand for advanced products that increase therapeutic outcomes do seem to drive the advanced Wound Care service market.